License

 Everyone is welcome to contribute!
 Design pre-work and general discussion occurs via one of the communications channels described on the Community page.

 Patch submission is done through Gerrit where patches are voted on by everyone in the community.
-A patch usually requires a minimum of two +2 votes before it will be merged. +2 votes are reserved for the core maintainers who can be contacted on the mailing list or in Slack.
+A patch usually requires a minimum of two +2 votes before it will be merged. +2 votes are reserved for the core maintainers who can be contacted in Slack.

 Development Guidelines